Statistics: 13 miles, ascent 1570′, 6 hours

 After breakfast, Alan (last night’s B&B host) drove us back to Brompton Crossroads to resume our trek.
 The first eight miles were relatively flat so we made good time, with the dyke our constant companion all morning.

 Sarah in hay fields…

-As we walked through a farmyard I found a very sweet donkey friend whom I believe would have liked to join us!
+As we walked through a farmyard, I found a very sweet donkey friend who I believe would have liked to join us!